Skip to content

 function YourComponent() {

-// Config is now accessed directly from state, not from state.project.config
+// Config is now accessed directly from state, not from state.room.config

-// Other state properties remain in the project object
+// Other state properties remain in the room object

 return (